victory-4-ever/data---analytics---portfolio/README.md

 I am passionate about using data to identify trends, uncover patterns, evaluate business performance, and support informed decision-making.

+I use data to identify trends, investigate variances, support decision-making, and communicate business insights.

 My background in Accounting, Finance, and Auditing provides a strong foundation for analyzing financial and business data.

 🛠️ Technical Skills